Hello new adventurers!

 Premium Features / Supporting the game

 The Support Drakor tab near the top of the screen will take you to the Drakor Store where you can purchase tokens to help support the continued development and running of the game.
 Tokens purchased with the use of a PayPal account offer you the ability to access premium features within the game.
-Unlocking additional character slots, expanding your inventory, bank, or guild storage are just some of the features available currently, with more features in development.
+Unlocking additional character slots, expanding your bank, or guild storage are just some of the features available currently, with more features in development.